Russian Blue Cat Grooming

 Bathing

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Russian Blues have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to bladder stones and obesity.
+Practical Russian Blues care is shaped by three things: medium size, moderate shedding, and a known predisposition to bladder stones and obesity.

 Nail Care